Emmanuel687/GitSearch-Web-App/README.md

 #### This is a Git-Search App, 13/2/2022
 #### By **EMMANUEL KOECH**
 ## Description
-This is a git hub search engine that enables a user to see first my profile and be able to search for other github users and be able to see their repositories and number of followers and following and be able to see the whole profile of that person.

 ## Setup/Installation Requirements
 * Have a browser(Google Chrome)